artktec/freewili_docs/documentation/twiml/hangup.md

 Hints and Advanced Uses
 -----------------------
-When receiving a Freewili request to an 'action' URL within <Gather>, <Record> or <Dial>, you can return a response containing the <Hangup> verb to end the current call.
+When receiving a Freewili request to an 'action' URL within `<Gather>`, `<Record>` or `<Dial>`, you can return a response containing the `<Hangup>` verb to end the current call.

+> TwiML is a trademark of Twilio.
+Twilio is a registered trademark of Twilio Inc. All rights reserved.
+All rights Respected.